-As COVID-19 rages across the country and hits several Americans economically, many businesses find themselves in a bind to keep up their finances.
-In the wake of this fiasco non-profits especially suffer from a sector that already struggles with maintaining financial stability.
-While many depend on donations and fundraisers, that means that those non-profits that were hanging by just a thread likely might not make it out of this pandemic.
-Hossam Gamea has extensive experience working in non-profits and Muslim organizations in particular, and has seen the toll COVID-19 has taken on them.
+COVID-19 rages across the country and hits several Americans economically.
+Many businesses find themselves in a bind to keep up their finances.
+In the wake of this fiasco non-profits especially suffer.
+This is a sector that already struggles with maintaining financial stability.
+While many depend on donations and fundraisers, non-profits were hanging by just a thread likely might not make it out of this pandemic.
+Hossam Gamea has extensive experience working in non-profits.
+Muslim organizations in particular, and has seen the toll COVID-19 has taken on them.
 He says now might be a good time for the sector to re-imagine how they seek to make money moving forward.
 Clearly relying on donations and the good will of people is an unsustainable model regardless of the pandemic.

 Data shows that the sector makes up 10% of the economy but most of that money is with a very select few non-profits that thrive more on grants from philanthropists and foundations than they do individual donations.

 Now, many non-profits depend on pro-bono work, and volunteering to supersede their inability to fork cash up.
-But in a world where the economy is in shambles, its likely many people do not have the ability to exchange time they need to make money for their own survival in favor of volunteering for a righteous cause.
-Perhaps it is time for non-profits to face their complacency in just getting by through volunteer work and generous donations of a random donor they are beholden to, and focus more on actually trying to build engagement and excitement in their intended audiences with enticing products and effective marketing that doesn’t solely rely on guilt tripping.
+But in a world where the economy is in shambles, its likely many people do not have the ability to exchange time.
+They need to make money for their own survival in favor of volunteering for a righteous cause.
+Perhaps it is time for non-profits to face their complacency.
+And not just getting by through volunteer work and generous donations of a random donor they are beholden to.
+Moreover, focus more on actually trying to build engagement and excitement in their intended audiences.
+This will be enticing products and effective marketing that doesn’t solely rely on guilt tripping.